Katie Ledecky: Early life, swimming, and education

 Ledecky was born in Washington, D.C. and raised in the suburb of Bethesda, Maryland, the daughter of Mary Gen (née Hagan) and David Ledecky.
-Her Czech-born paternal grandfather Jaromír Ledecky arrived in New York City on September 8, 1947, as a student.
+Her Czech-born paternal grandfather Jaromír Ledecký arrived in New York City on September 8, 1947, as a student.
 He later became an economist and married an Ashkenazi Jewish woman named Berta Ruth Greenwald in Brooklyn, New York, on December 30, 1956.
 Through her paternal grandmother, Ledecky has relatives who were murdered in the Holocaust.
 Ledecky's mother is of Irish descent.
 She was raised Catholic and continues to practice the faith, often praying the Hail Mary before her races.
 Her uncle Jon Ledecky is a businessman and a co-owner of the NHL team New York Islanders.